yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

  - **Episode of Care** - again as described above, this may be used to link up a care pathway by pointing to an Episode of Care.

  - **Incoming Referral**: Link to the originating Referral, if relevant and implemented.
 This could be very useful information.
 However FHIR makes significant changes from the STU3 "ReferralRequest" to the R4 "ServiceRequest", and so we are reluctant to mandate implementation at this stage

+  - **Length** - the period is already provided, so this may appear to be duplication.
+However it is encouraged to populate if possible as it is useful for analytic purposes.
+If provided then the duration SHOULD be in minutes, and should reflect the time the patient is receiving direct care - eg not including the time the patient is waiting to be seen in clinic.
+(This provides a further distinction and greater analytical accuracy over-and-above the "period")

- - **Care Connect Extensions** - these cover Encounter Transport, Outcome of Attendance, and Emergency Care Discharge Status.
-May be useful if relevant and known
+ - **Encounter Transport** - may be useful if relevant and known (however noting that it no longer exists in UK Core)

 ### **Discouraged or Removed fields**
  - **Class History** - as described in the introduction, a change of care setting would constitute a new Encounter.
 Therefore by definition an Encounter will only ever have a single Class.
-  - **Length** - the period is already provided, so this appears to be duplication.
-In other countries then the exact length might be important for billing purposes, but this is not relevant here.
   - **Account** - for billing purposes, not relevant.
   - **Service Provider** - duplicates information already available in the provenance tags